 There was some inconsistent adherence to the PSD in the tracking systems.
-When compared to the revised tracking data (tracking that has been corrected to better reflect PSD formulas), the realization rates are 121.9% and 77.1%, respectively.
-The energy realization rate is moderately high for energy savings, due to a higher annual savings factor than assumed in the PSD.
+When compared to the revised tracking data (tracking that has been corrected to better reflect PSD formulas), the realization rates for kWh and summer peak demand are 124.3% and 77.1%, respectively.
+For Lost Opportunity, the realization rates are 95.0% for kWh and 79.9% for seasonal peak demand.
+For Retrofit, the realization rates are 129.5% for kWh and 69.0% for seasonal peak demand.
+The energy realization rate is moderately high for energy savings, due to higher usage than assumed in the PSD, generally higher unit sizes observed on-site than captured in the tracking system and the application of incorrect baselines in some tracking estimates.
 The realization rate around the summer seasonal result is lower primarily due to a reduction in the seasonal demand factor as compared to the PSD.

 The team found 11% of inspected installed CAC systems were either oversized (4%) or undersized (7%) when compared to Manual J. Although the sample of units assessed in this manner was a subset of overall installations visited, we consider these results to be reasonable since there is some contractor judgment in determining the final unit size based on the nature of the ductwork observed, home shading, and home tightness, among other factors.
-Although we note that roughly three in ten units in the sizing assessment had ratios of calculated to load to installed capacity of between 125% and 150%, overall, we conclude that equipment sizing is not causing inefficiencies in the central air conditioning systems replaced under the Connecticut programs.
+Although we note that roughly three in ten units in the sizing assessment had ratios of calculated to load to installed capacity of between 125% and 150%, overall, we conclude that equipment sizing is a low level issue, but not causing substantial inefficiencies in the central air conditioning systems replaced under the Connecticut programs.

 Based upon our site work, unit efficiencies appear to be consistently tracked and accurate in the tracking system.
 Unit sizes, however, were noted to not consistently be accurately tracked.